rehive/docs-portal/content/platform/get-started/quick-guide.md

   -H "Content-Type: application/json"
 ```

-If successful, you should get a response like this:
+Make sure that you replace the `{token}` (including the curly brackets) with the API token.
+If above request is successful, you should get a response like this:

 ``` json
 {